OPEN 7 DAYS A WEEK

 The only thing they have in common is that they keep their contents cool.
 Nonetheless, the way they look and operate differs in terms of temperature, humidity, and vibration.
 They are developed and constructed to serve a variety of purposes.
 First, let's discuss their differences and understand what they're designed for.

 Wine coolers keep red wines, white wines, and other bottles of wine chilled at their optimal serving temperatures.
 The temperature range of a wine cooler is higher than that of a refrigerator or beverage cooler.
-The temperature of a wine cooler, in general, does not fall below 46°F. Therefore, wines should not be stored as cold as other beverages in a beverage cooler or refrigerator if you don’t want to ruin their flavor.
+The temperature of a wine cooler, in general, does not fall below 46°F. Therefore, wines should not be stored as cold as other beverages in a beverage cooler or drinks refrigerator if you don’t want to ruin their flavor.

 A standard refrigerator or fridge is designed to keep food and drinks cold and dry with an average temperature of 40°F. They have various compartments, glass shelves, and bulky trays to store a variety of perishables such as salads, fruits, milk, and meat.
 A top freezer or bottom freezer can also be found in refrigerators.